servicesheader

 The Way to Wellness - Illness Management and Recovery Group (Ages 18+)

-Establish and reach personal recovery goals, gain confidence and increase self-awareness in personal choices, enhance coping skill use to reduce stress, symptoms, psychiatric and substance use relapse, and identify health ways to take care of one’s self and live life in balance.
+Establish and reach personal recovery goals, gain confidence and increase self-awareness in personal choices, enhance coping skill use to reduce stress, symptoms, psychiatric and substance use relapse, and identify health ways to take care of oneself and live life in balance.
 The eleven topic areas include: recovery strategies, understanding mental illness and diagnoses, impact of stress vulnerability, building social supports, using medications effectively, impact of substance use, relapse prevention, coping with stress, coping with problems and symptoms, understanding the mental health system, and healthy lifestyles.
-Illness Management and Recovery (IMR) is an evidence based practice that promotes hope, personal responsibility and solutions to manage and overcome impact of mental illness.
+Illness Management and Recovery (IMR) is an evidence-based practice that promotes hope, personal responsibility and solutions to manage and overcome impact of mental illness.
 Covered by Medicaid.

 Staying on Track (Women ages 18+)

 This Cognitive Behavioral Therapy (CBT) group for women will focus on reinforcing skills to maintain sobriety and manage co-occurring mental health symptoms.
 Participants will work to build on successes made in earlier recovery and gain support with facing challenges that may emerge in this stage of sobriety.
 The format of each group session will include check in, weekly topic and open discussion of recovery related issues for the purpose of mutual support from other women participants that emphasizes self-care, preventing relapse, and repairing domains of life that have been harmed through the process of addiction.
 Participants must have at least a year’s sobriety or have previously attended the CHANGES group in order to join the Staying On Track group.
-Covered by Medicaid and most health plans.
-Co-pays may apply.
+Covered by Medicaid and most health plans; co-pay may apply.

 CHANGES

 A MATRIX model-based group approach to substance use recovery.
 MATRIX is an evidence-based, positive approach to treatment that invites participants to change their life by acquiring a better understanding of addiction/their relationship to substances.
 The goal of the group is to provide individuals an opportunity to deal with thinking patterns that have led to their involvement with the criminal justice system as well as offer support around structuring a substance-free lifestyle.
-Covered by Medicaid and most health plans.
-Co-pays may apply.
+Covered by Medicaid and most health plans; co-pays may apply.